 The UK implemented a comprehensive set of regulations in 2016, called the Tobacco Products Directive (TPD).
 Despite the misleading name, these laws do not relate to tobacco-based products such as cigarettes, cigars and chewing tobacco, but rather “nicotine-containing e-cigarettes and refill containers”.
 According to the UK Government, the rules were implemented with an aim to deliver minimum standards of safety and quality, full provision of information to consumers, and to discourage children from starting to use e-cigarettes.

-When you buy quality e-liquids such as heisenberg e-liquid you can be sure they comply with all regulations.
-In fact, buying vaping products from any licenced seller in the UK should guarantee that what you buy complies with these regulations, giving you peace of mind.
+When you buy quality e-liquids you can be sure they comply with all regulations.
+In fact, buying vaping products from any licensed seller in the UK should guarantee that what you buy complies with these regulations, giving you peace of mind.

 Until 2016, when jurisdiction for e-cigarettes and associated products was brought under the FDA (Food and Drug Authority), regulations on vaping varied widely from state to state.
 Under its new authority, the FDA implemented a range of regulations around e-cigarettes, including restrictions on the advertising of e-cigarettes, labeling requirements, and measures to prevent minors from buying e-cigarettes such as requiring a photo ID at sale and prosecution of vendors found to sell to minors.
 The FDA also banned an advertisement of any e-cigarettes or e-liquids as being safer than tobacco products unless they have been granted special “modified risk tobacco product” (MRTP) status.
 To date, no products have been granted this status.
 Some critics have commented that these measures, in particular, may be a reflection of the strong tobacco lobby in the USA, and its wish to suppress competition.